chrisdimaio/king-coopa/README.md

 ### Location Based

-Door is opened and closed at sunrise and sunset, respectivaely, for your coops location!
+Door is opened and closed at sunrise and sunset, respectively, based on your coops location!

 ```yaml
 longitude: -71.1681156